 {\bf Remark 9.} Our basic observation, as noted at the beginning of Sect.\ref{S:G}, is that the Floquet change of variables \eqref{eq:xtoy} can be given the interpretation of a gauge transformation.
 As remarked in Sect.\ref{S:G}, this seems not to have been discussed in the literature, at least in the framework of differential equations; things are different when we look at counterparts of Floquet's theory in Physics (Bloch theory).

-In this context wide range investigations on the relation between periodicity (not only in time, but also in parameter space) and geometrical features have been carried out, also in relation to Berry phase and Hannay angle \gcite{Berry,Hannay,Simon,Zak1,Zak2,SW,CF,ZKP,WZ,ASS,FCG,Mos}.
-It should be mentioned that these encompassed also non-periodic behavior \gcite{Zak3,Zak4a,Zak4b,Pati}, in particular in the quasi-periodic case.\footnote{It is well known that discussing quasi-periodic linear operators and their spectra (in the Physics context one deals with second order operators, representing the Hamiltonian of the system under study) leads to difficult problems; see e.g. \gcite{Holst,DS,AAR,Eli,Sinai,Sim10}.}
+In this context wide range investigations on the relation between periodicity (not only in time, but also in parameter space) and geometrical features have been carried out, also in relation to Berry phase and Hannay angle \cite{Berry,Hannay,Simon,Zak1,Zak2,SW,CF,ZKP,WZ,ASS,FCG,Mos}.
+It should be mentioned that these encompassed also non-periodic behavior \cite{Zak3,Zak4a,Zak4b,Pati}, in particular in the quasi-periodic case.\footnote{It is well known that discussing quasi-periodic linear operators and their spectra (in the Physics context one deals with second order operators, representing the Hamiltonian of the system under study) leads to difficult problems; see e.g. \cite{Holst,DS,AAR,Eli,Sinai,Sim10}.}

-See also, in a quite different physical context -- i.e. Fluid Mechanics -- the discussion in \gcite{ArnKhe}. \EOR
+See also, in a quite different physical context -- i.e. Fluid Mechanics -- the discussion in \cite{ArnKhe}. \EOR

-{\bf Remark 10.} Here we have been only concerned with dynamical systems; but it is clear that the method of considering gauge transformations to produce new systems amenable to some kind of exact treatment -- and conversely, reduce new type of systems to those for which an exact treatment is available -- is more general and not limited neither to dynamical systems neither to Floquet analysis; e.g. one might produce new integrable systems out of known ones.
+{\bf Remark 10.} Here we have been only concerned with dynamical systems; but it is clear that the method of considering gauge transformations to produce new systems amenable to some kind of exact treatment -- and conversely, reduce new type of systems to those for which an exact treatment is available -- is more general and not limited neither to dynamical systems nor to Floquet analysis; e.g. one might produce new integrable systems out of known ones.